 Summer is road trip season, and for good reason.
 The weather is nice, the kids are off school, and it’s a great time to be outside, visit family, and get out and see the country.
 The family road trip has been a sacred American institution for generations, and with good reason.
 The open road is a beautiful place with plenty of historical sites, roadside attractions, and unique flavors in other parts of the country or even in your own back yard.

 This is a good general rule of thumb, but before you head out on the highway, make sure to check your car’s vitals.
 Check the tire pressure.
 Check your oil and other fluids.
 Make sure that everything checks out.
-This is an ongoing thing that you should always keep your eye on, but you need to make sure that all of these are good to go before you hit the road.
+This is an ongoing thing that you should always keep your eye on, but you need to make sure that all of these are good to go before you hit the road; otherwise, you’ll likely be calling an emergency towing service.

 Depending on where you are, in the event of an accident or a blowout you may be stuck for a little while on the side of the road.
 We’re in the high heat of summer.
 Outside conditions, especially on the side of a paved highway on a sunny day, can be in excess of 100 degrees.
 It’s important to pack water to keep hydrated while you wait for assistance.
 Dehydration and heat sickness are potentially life threatening conditions that should be avoided at all cost.